saberbrasher/saberbrasher.github.io/_pages/about.md

 ![Image Alt Text](../assets/img/prof_pic.jpg)

-<big> Housed in the <a href='https://cas.okstate.edu/department_of_geography/'>Department of Geography</a> at Oklahoma State University and led by Dr. Saber E. Brasher, the HydRA lab studies <b>Hydroclimate and EnviRonmental Adaptation to climate change</b>.
+<p style="font-size: 20px;"> Housed in the <a href='https://cas.okstate.edu/department_of_geography/'>Department of Geography</a> at Oklahoma State University and led by Dr. Saber E. Brasher, the HydRA lab studies <b>Hydroclimate and EnviRonmental Adaptation to climate change</b>.
 Climate change touches all aspects of the natural world, with shifting weather patterns and water regimes changing the environment at a rapid rate.
-The lab is grounded in the field of Climatology, but incorporates adjacent disciplines such as Meteorology, Environmental Science, Biogeography, and Hydrology to study environmental changes more holistically.
+The lab is grounded in the field of Climatology, but incorporates adjacent disciplines such as Meteorology, Environmental Science, Biogeography, and Hydrology to study environmental changes more holistically.<p>

-<big> Want to know more?
-Read about our <a href='https://saberbrasher.github.io/research/'>work</a> or learn more about the <a href='https://saberbrasher.github.io/people/'>lab members and get contact information</a>.
+<p style="font-size: 20px;"> Want to know more?
+Read about our <a href='https://saberbrasher.github.io/research/'>work</a> or learn about the <a href='https://saberbrasher.github.io/people/'>lab members and get contact information</a>.</p>

 ![Image Alt Text](../assets/img/prof_pic2.jpg)